 Global warming is one of the biggest threats facing humanity today.
-The very existence of life — life that religious people are called to protect — is jeopardized by our continued dependency on fossil fuels for energy.
+The web of life — life that people of faith and conscience are called to protect — is jeopardized by our continued use of fossil fuels for energy.
 Every major religion has a mandate to care for Creation.
-We were given natural resources to sustain us, but we were also given the responsibility to act as good stewards and preserve life for future generations.
+We are blessed with this interconnected web of life, and we have a moral responsibility to be good stewards and preserve it for future generations.

-IPL has over a decade of experience helping congregations address global warming by being better stewards of energy.
+For two decades, IPL has been helping congregations address global warming by being better stewards of energy.
 The campaign has a track record of tangible results: shrinking carbon footprints and educating hundreds of thousands of people in the pews about the important role of people of faith in addressing this most challenging issue.